 My main research areas are philosophy of mind, philosophy of cognitive science, and philosophy of biology.
-I’m especially interested in animal cognition, perception, memory, consciousness, and the evolution of the mind.
-Other research interests include the ethics of human-animal interactions, artificial intelligence, and the psychology of moral decision-making.
+I’m especially interested in perception animal cognition, artificial intelligence, and the evolution of the mind.

 Consciousness, Perception, and Short-Term Memory (Doctoral Thesis)